nomadrides/nomadrides.github.io/source/blog/articles/2020-02-08-barcelona.html.md

 ## Barri Gòtic

-For sure, the Gothic quarter is one of the most amazing neighborhoods of Barcelona.
+For sure, the Gothic neighborhood is one of the most amazing in Barcelona.
 Its architecture is beautiful, its small streets are so nice, the night life is...    overwhelming.
-Yes, it's a great neighborhood to visit or hang out but it's not the perfect quarter to live.
+Yes, it's a great neighborhood to visit or hang out but not to live in.
 Be warned.

 {:.c-blog-image--centered}
 ![Barri Gòtic district](/assets/images/blog/articles/2020-02-08-barcelona/visits/barri-gotic.jpg)